-Israel is home to an array of monumental churches scattered around the country.
+Some of Israel's top attractions are the array of the monumental churches scattered around the country.
 Here are ten highlights from this important Holy Land attraction, including landmark Jerusalem churches, like the Holy Sepulchre and the Church of the Nativity, St. Gabriel’s Church and the Basilica of the Annunciation in Nazareth and others in the north especially worth a visit.
 Most of these churches in Israel are filled to the brim with visitors during peak holiday months for Christmas and Easter, but their architectural beauty and prolific ancient history make them worthwhile places to visit at any time of the year.

 Insider's guide to the best churches in Israel